llmos-ai/llmos.ai/docs/user_guide/monitoring/enable-monitoring.md

 - **Retention**: How long metrics are kept.
 Default: `10d`.
 - **Retention Size**: Maximum size for stored metrics.
 Default: `50GiB`.
 - **Resources**: Set resource requests and limits for Prometheus pods.
-- **Persistent Storage**: To retain data across deployments and upgrades, configure persistent storage for Prometheus.
+- **Persistent Storage**: To retain data across deployments and upgrades, configure persistent storage for Prometheus
+  - At least `50Gi` is recommended.

 ![monitoring-edit-prometheus](/img/docs/monitoring-edit-prometheus.png)